Midlothian campaign: The campaign

 The campaign began in earnest in late November 1879.
-The Gladstones travelled by the railway from Liverpool.
+The Gladstones travelled by railway from Liverpool.
 Rosebery had ordered a Pullman railroad car from the USA to allow Gladstone to hold speeches from a platform at the end of the railroad car.
 The Gladstones were greeted at every stop on their route and Gladstone spoke to cheering crowds.
 Arriving in Edinburgh, the Gladstones were led by Rosebery through a mass of supporters.
-Dalmeny House, the mansion of Rosebery, became Gladstone's headquarters throughout the campaign.
+Dalmeny House, Rosebery's magnificent Tudor Revival mansion on the Firth of Forth, northwest of the city, became Gladstone's headquarters throughout the campaign.

-By 1880, Gladstone's dogged focus on the issue had dragged it to the forefront of public attention, and in the general election of 1880, Gladstone toured a series of cities giving speeches of up to five hours on the subject.
+By 1880, Gladstone's dogged focus on the issue had dragged it to the forefront of public attention, and in the general election of 1880, Gladstone, 70 years old, toured a series of cities giving speeches of up to five hours on the subject.
 The nature of his orations has often been compared to that of sermons, and his fiery, emotive, but logically structured speeches are credited with swaying a large number of undecided voters to the Liberals in the 1880s, and ousting Disraeli's last Conservative government.

 Equally important to the large scale of attendance at these meetings (several thousand came to each, and given the relatively narrow scale of the franchise, this meant Gladstone could address a large proportion of electors in each district) was the widespread reporting of Gladstone's speeches and the public reaction to them.
 Paul Brighton argues that it was a highly successful media event:

 What was new about Midlothian was not that Gladstone spoke from the platform.
 This was already common-place for many front-rank politicians.
 It was the fact that the campaign was effectively designed as a media event, with specific attention to the deadlines and operational requirements of the journalists covering it and crafted for maximum impact in the morning and evening papers.

 Many of Gladstone's speeches lasted up to five hours.
 He covered a wide range of topics, covering the entire field of British politics.
 He usually delivered brief remarks on the basic principles of the Liberal Party, mixed with his strong (Anglican) religious convictions.
 He then devoted himself extensively to foreign and domestic policy.
 Another powerful element of his speeches was his condemnation of "Beaconsfieldism," which he regularly denounced as immoral.
+(Gladstone's great rival and the incumbent Prime Minister, Disraeli, had been elevated to the House of Lords as Lord Beaconsfield.)